gioapru/gioapru.github.io/_publications/satml26b.md

 To address this threat, we consider an adversary with no direct access to an ATS but able to alter stock-related news headlines on a single day.
 We evaluate two human-imperceptible manipulations in a financial context: Unicode homoglyph substitutions that misroute models during stock-name recognition, and hidden-text clauses that alter the sentiment of the news headline.
 We implement a realistic ATS in Backtrader that fuses an LSTM-based price forecast with LLM-derived sentiment (FinBERT, FinGPT, FinLLaMA, and six general-purpose LLMs), and quantify monetary impact using portfolio metrics.
 Experiments on real-world data show that manipulating a one-day attack over 14 months can reliably mislead LLMs and reduce annual returns by up to 17.7 percentage points.
 To assess real-world feasibility, we analyze popular scraping libraries and trading platforms and survey 27 FinTech practitioners, confirming our hypotheses.
 We notified trading platform owners of this security issue.

+**Note:** A poster based off this paper will be presented at the [Agentic AI Summit](https://rdi.berkeley.edu/events/agentic-ai-summit-2026), organized by UC Berkeley!

 <a class="btn btn-outline-primary my-1 mr-1 btn-sm" href="{{ base_path }}/files/papers/satml26b/satml26b.pdf" target="_blank" rel="noopener">Paper PDF</a>
 <a class="btn btn-outline-primary my-1 mr-1 btn-sm" href="{{ base_path }}/files/papers/satml26b/satml26b_cite.html" target="_blank" rel="noopener">Cite</a>